MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-overview.md

 > a.
 Graph-based data source traversal during crawls, for example: traversing through folder structures.
 > b.
 Ability to manage search permissions based on access control from your data source is not available currently.

+You can quickly get started in C# with our sample connector or in other supported languages using the contracts from [here](https://github.com/microsoftgraph/msgraph-connectors-sdk).

-## See also
+## Next steps

 * [Learn more about the contracts](/MicrosoftSearch/custom-connector-sdk-contracts-services)

 * [Develop your first custom connector in C#](/MicrosoftSearch/custom-connector-sdk-sample-overview)

 * [Develop your custom connector in other languages](/MicrosoftSearch/custom-connector-sdk-other-languages)

-You can quickly get started in C# with our sample connector or in other supported languages using the contracts from [here](https://github.com/microsoftgraph/msgraph-connectors-sdk).